 Every minute of every day, we coordinate and direct the flow of electricity over the region's high-voltage transmission system.

-We do the studies, analyses, and planning to make sure New England's electricity needs will be met over the next 10 years.
+We do the studies, analyses, and planning to make sure New England’s electricity needs will be met by considering the evolution of the system over the next 10 years and beyond.